junxit/us-congress-code/title-25/chapter-46/sec-1.md

   - **(2)** *Annual funding agreement.—*
     - **(A)** *In general.—* The annual funding agreement under this Contract shall only contain—
       - **(i)** terms that identify the programs, services, functions, and activities to be performed or administered, the general budget category assigned, the funds to be provided, and the time and method of payment; and
-      - **(ii)** such other provisions, including a brief description of the programs, services, functions, and activities to be performed (including those supported by financial resources other than those provided by the Secretary), to which the parties agree.
+      - **(ii)** subject to subsections (a) and (b) of section 102 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+5321), such other provisions, including a brief description of the programs, services, functions, and activities to be performed (including those supported by financial resources other than those provided by the Secretary), to which the parties agree.
     - **(B)** *Incorporation by reference.—* The annual funding agreement is hereby incorporated in its entirety in this Contract and attached to this Contract as attachment 2.”

 ## Notes